aerdman1/henryhowler/docs/Stories and Memories/recollections-of-a-weakling-conflict-resolution-as-the-youngest-of-four-brothers.md

 ---
-title: >-
-  Recollections of a Weakling: Conflict Resolution as the Youngest of Four Brothers
-excerpt: By Dan Henry
+title: 'Story: Recollections of a Weakling'
+excerpt: Conflict Resolution as the Youngest of Four Brothers By Dan Henry
 deprecated: false
 hidden: false
 metadata: